-The Douglas Fir trees are a large tree that can reach heights of 90 m on the coast and 45 m in the Interior.
-Older trees have a long, straight, branch free trunk and a short crown with a flat top.
+Return To Coniferous Tree Menure large trees that can reach heights of 90 m on the coast and 45 m in the Interior.
+Older trees have a long, straight, branch-free trunk and a short crown with a flat top.
 The bark is smooth, grayish-brown, with resin-filled blisters when young, the bark becomes very thick with age and deeply grooved, with dark reddish-brown ridges, sometimes with large patches of running sap.
 This sap makes a great fire starter.

 The Douglas Fir trees can be found along the southern mainland coast and over most of Vancouver Island, except for the very northwestern tip.
 Many animals eat douglas fir seeds, including squirrels, mice, shrews, and winter wrens.
 Bears often scrape off the bark on young trees to eat the sap layer beneath.